 - salt as required

-- then fry the the slit green chillies in the same oil. remove and drain them too.
+- Then fry the slit green chillies in the same oil.
+Remove and drain them too.

-- now add the tomatoes and all the dry spice powders.
+- Add all the dry spice powders. mix very well.

-- then add the cream. stir and switch off the flame.
+- Stir the gravy and switch off the flame.

-- serve the paneer capsicum hot garnished with coriander leaves, with rotis, parathas or rice.
+- Serve paneer capsicum hot garnished with coriander leaves, with rotis, parathas or rice.